-- Find the latest on coronavirus (COVID-19) in the UK. - Explore the latest coronavirus data and analysis from the ONS and other sources. - View all coronavirus data. - Find out how we are working safely in our studies and surveys.
+- If you have any further questions, please email the CIS operations team: COVID-19@ons.gov.uk. - Find the latest on coronavirus (COVID-19) in the UK. - Explore the latest coronavirus data from the ONS and other sources. - View all coronavirus data. - Find out how we are working safely in our studies and surveys.